LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Relevant Work

 \subsubsection{Segmentation-Based Methods:}

-Segmentation methods attempt to identify each lane pixel in the image.
 In the deep-learning area, SCNN\cite{pan2018spatial} introduces a message-passing mechanism to tackle the challenge of the absence of visual evidence, effectively capturing the robust spatial relationships among lanes.
-This approach yields substantial enhancements in lane detection performance.
-However, the real-time applicability of the method is hindered by its relatively slower processing speed.
+This approach yields substantial enhancements in lane detection performance, however, the real-time applicability of the method is hindered by its relatively slower processing speed.
 RESA \cite{zheng2021resa} is a segmentation-based lane detection model with three modules.
 First, a CNN feature extractor works as an encoder, then the RESA module captures the spatial relationship of pixels across rows and columns.
 It shifts feature maps in vertical and horizontal directions with different strides.
 Thus, it can detect lanes in occluded scenarios.
 Finally, a decoder transforms the low-resolution feature map into full image size for pixel wise prediction.
 CurveLane-NAS\cite{xu2020curvelane} employs neural architecture search (NAS) to identify an improved network architecture that effectively captures precise information, thereby enhancing curved lane detection.
 Nevertheless, the computational cost of NAS is exceptionally high, demanding substantial GPU resources and extensive hours of computation.